 Why Travel Solo?

-Now, I’m not solely advocating that one should travel solo.
+Now, I’m not advocating that one should only do solo travel.
 I actually thought it’ll be good if you can acquire the courage/ability to do so.
-So that you are not limited by the availability or interests of others when you decide your next vacation.
+You would then be presented with more travel options and not be limited to the availability and/or interests of others.

 For instance, I’ll be travelling with my partner early next year.
 While I await for that “couple trip”, I could squeeze in a few more trips on my own and it wouldn’t disrupt his work commitment.